-This course is about the major challenges of the 21st Century.
-It is also about thinking for ourselves about these challenges.
-What does thinking for ourselves mean?
+We will be thinking for ourselves about these challenges.
+This first presentation, Master Pictures of the Ecological Era, begins by asking, "What does thinking for ourselves mean?"

 I suggest there are three ways that we approach the truth about our lives.

 Objective or scientific knowledge is one.
 Inward personal experience is another.
 And then we also create rational overviews of our objective knowledge and our personal experience.